pjpoole/whiteboard/docs/models.md

 User:
+name, email,
 Can enroll in class

-Instructor:
-Has syllabus
-Can attach syllabus to class
+Can create class
+Can create course

+Course:
+name

+Curriculum:
+Collection of courses + order
+(tree)

 Class:
+name

-Has default syllabus
+Has default syllabus (blank)

 Forum:
 Attached to class/session
+Has posts, topics, comments, tags